 Back pain, usually in the lower back, is a common problem.
-Fortunately, there are many things that can be done to recover and reduce the chance of pain returning, including keeping active and maintaining good posture.
+Fortunately, most back pain gets better relatively quickly and there are simple things that can be done to recover and reduce the chance of pain returning.
+These include keeping positive and active.

 What causes back pain?

-Back pain can start suddenly after a specific activity or movement, or it can come on slowly over a few days or weeks.
+Back pain can start suddenly or it can come on slowly over a few days or weeks.

 Keeping active will:

 Ideas about back pain have changed a lot over recent years.
 It is a good idea to read more about back pain as you may be surprised to discover that some of the things you thought were bad for the back are actually not a problem (or are even good for it).
 Examples include:

 - sitting is not bad for the back